jwalth0608/laravelProject/README.md

 npm install
 npm run dev
 php artisan migrate
-php artisan serve
+You can copy the .env.example file into a new file and call label it .env then run php artisan key:generate php artisan serve

 you will have to create a new user first